Last Updated on January 19, 2023.

 Visualizations are powerful tools that help reduce the cognitive load and channel complex ideas in a more digestible manner.
 Architectural, process flow and network diagrams are always welcomed in architectural documents.

-But graphs are not enough, and a high-level design (HLD) should follow clear technical documentation-writing guidelines.
+But graphs are insufficient, and a high-level design (HLD) should follow clear technical documentation-writing guidelines.
 Here is a quick summary of what to expect:

 These guidelines should cover the form and structure of an HLD.
 The following sections will cover the contents.